Visit Evora, a historical city in the Alentejo region of Portugal. This UNESCO World Heritage city is only 90 minutes from Lisbon.

 Yes, Évora is a walkable city, and its compact size makes it easy for you to explore on foot.
 Many of its major landmarks and attractions are located within walking distance of each other, and strolling through its charming cobblestone streets is a great way to soak up the city’s atmosphere.

-So, have I convinced you that Evora is more than just a day trip?
-It really is a historic city that needs to go on your must-visit list while in Portugal.
+This historic city needs to go on your must-visit list while in Portugal.